-Bellevue-based dumpling company gets a Marvel superhero as an officer
+Marvel actor joins Bellevue-based dumpling company

 You might know Liu better as Shang-Chi, from the 2021 Marvel film “Shang-Chi and the Legend of the Ten Rings.”
 You might know MìLà better as Xiao Chi Jie, the direct-to-consumer soup dumpling company that has a storefront in Bellevue’s Soma Towers.

-Last week, XCJ founders Caleb Wang and Jennifer Liao rebranded their company as MìLà (the Mandarin Chinese pronunciation for “honey and spice”), and brought Liu to the C-suite.
+Last week, XCJ founders Caleb Wang and Jennifer Liao rebranded their company as MìLà (the Mandarin Chinese pronunciation for “honey” and “spicy”), and brought Liu to the C-suite.

 “I joined MìLà’s executive team because I believe in their business model,” Liu told The Seattle Times in an email.
 “It all starts with the product — restaurant quality soup dumplings that are shipped straight to your door in dry ice so they’ll always arrive perfectly frozen.”